Mursi says he was kidnapped before being removed by army

 "What happened is a military coup and for there to be stability and reconciliation in Egypt, the people of Egypt need to take a stand and that this coup is treason and a crime," Mursi said.

-Damati said Mursi refused to recognize the court that is trying him at a police academy - the same site where Mubarak is on trial on similar charges.
+Damati said Mursi refused to recognise the court that is trying him at a police academy - the same site where Mubarak is on trial on similar charges.

 If convicted, Mursi could face a life sentence or the death penalty.